-Canadians rely on Interac every day to pay for their groceries, rent and other essential needs.
-And we want to reassure all Canadians that they can continue to do so.
-Our services are running as usual and we’re committed to keeping our technology running smoothly so Canadians and Canadian businesses can continue to transact as normal.
+Canadians rely on Interac every day to quickly and safely pay for their groceries, rent and other essential needs.
+Throughout the pandemic and beyond, we’ve been committed to keeping our technology running smoothly so Canadians and Canadian businesses can continue to transact as normal.

 Keeping Canadians’ Money Safe

-One of the most important things that we do every day – the work that is hidden behind each and every transaction – is fraud detection, prevention and monitoring.
-We work with partners across the payment ecosystem, including financial institutions and law enforcement, to keep Canadians’ money safe and secure.
+One of the most important things that we do every day – the work that is hidden behind each and every transaction – is fraud and identity theft detection, prevention and monitoring.
+We work with partners across the payment ecosystem, including financial institutions and law enforcement, to keep Canadians’ money safe and secure from cybersecurity issues like email and phishing scams.

-Fraudsters are notoriously opportunistic, and scams are particularly rampant now.
-From malicious links capitalizing on COVID-19 related search terms to donation requests for phony charities and relief efforts, Canadians need to guard their personal and financial information.
+Fraudsters are notoriously opportunistic, and scams have been particularly rampant, since the onset of the COVID-19 pandemic.
+From malicious links capitalizing on pandemic-related search terms to donation requests for phony charities and relief efforts, Canadians need to guard their personal and financial information.
 It’s crucial to be cyber aware at this time, and we’re committed to arming Canadians with the right information.
 We’re also working with the industry to actively remove phishing sites.

 Helping Canadians Transact